digitalrightswatch/digitalrightswatch.org.au/content/blog/2021-02-04-newsletter-january-roundup.md

 **Security, Intelligence and spies, oh my!**

-December brought us a chaotic mess of surveillance legislation and reform, and we’re still wrapping our heads around it.
+December brought us a chaotic mess of surveillance legislation and reform, and we're still wrapping our heads around it.
 The [Identify and Disrupt Bill][2] introduces new powers for law enforcement agencies; data disruption warrants, account takeover warrants, and network activity warrants.
 Submissions on the draft are [due 12 February][3] and needless to say, you can count on us to fight for the necessity and proportionality of the proposed powers.

-Not a day later (literally, one day later) the government published the Richardson Report which presents a whopping 203 recommendations (only 190 are available for us mere mortals without security clearances to read) on reforming Australia’s surveillance landscape.
-AG [Christian Porter emphasized][4] that the report centralises on creating a “single, consolidated electronic surveillance act” which has us mostly terrified given this government’s track record on surveillance issues.
-If you want to read more, there’s a great [write-up on ZDNet][5].
+Not a day later (literally, one day later) the government published the Richardson Report which presents a whopping 203 recommendations (only 190 are available for us mere mortals without security clearances to read) on reforming Australia's surveillance landscape.
+AG [Christian Porter emphasized][4] that the report centralises on creating a "single, consolidated electronic surveillance act" which has us mostly terrified given this government's track record on surveillance issues.
+If you want to read more, there's a great [write-up on ZDNet][5].

 **An update on the News Media Bargaining Code**

 Have you been keeping up to date on the ongoing tensions between the Australian Government and Google/Facebook over the News Media Bargaining Code?
-It’s a lot!
+It's a lot!

 It is no secret that we at Digital Rights Watch are no fans of the approach that the ACCC and the Department of Treasury have taken.
 We first posted our position on this in September [in this post][6], as well as a [submission][7] to the ACCC.
-Our Chair, Lizzie O’Shea, has penned [this article][8] explaining our thinking further, but here’s the crux of it: The Code as it currently stands, will undermine the spirit of the free and open internet, and risk competition from smaller media and independent creators.
+Our Chair, Lizzie O'Shea, has penned [this article][8] explaining our thinking further, but here's the crux of it: The Code as it currently stands, will undermine the spirit of the free and open internet, and risk competition from smaller media and independent creators.
 Beyond this, it does nothing to dismantle the data-hungry and privacy-invasive business models of digital platforms—it just allows major news corporations to profit from them.
 Kettle, meet pot.
 Pot, meet kettle.

-Submissions to the Economics Legislation Committee (yes, that’s another submission process) on the News Media Bargaining Code closed earlier in January (we contributed to that one too, you can [read it in full here][9]).
+Submissions to the Economics Legislation Committee (yes, that's another submission process) on the News Media Bargaining Code closed earlier in January (we contributed to that one too, you can [read it in full here][9]).
 The next step in the process is a report from the Senate Economics Legislation Committee on 12 February.
-The ACCC’s Chair, Rod Sims, has called for the Code to be finalised by March 2021.
+The ACCC's Chair, Rod Sims, has called for the Code to be finalised by March 2021.

 We will continue to watch closely and will keep you updated.